 These problems may indicate that you are dealing with a shoulder injury or condition, such as:

 - Labral tears (sometimes called SLAP tears or labrum tears)

 - Sports-related injuries

 - Tennis elbow (can cause both elbow and shoulder pain)

-Specialized Shoulder Care You Can Trust in Bristol and Johnson City
+Specialized Shoulder Care You Can Trust in Bristol, Johnson City, and Kingsport

 Working alongside our shoulder surgeons, our licensed physical therapists provide a full and comprehensive set of outpatient orthopedic rehabilitation services.
 They treat each patient's problem individually through an evaluation to design a specific treatment plan with the overall goal of restoring function and enhancing one's quality of life.

-If your shoulder pain is keeping you from living an active life, schedule an appointment with one of our expert shoulder surgeons to diagnose and treat your shoulder issue by requesting an appointment online or calling one of our three locations: Bristol – Hospital, Bristol Midway, or Johnson City.
+If your shoulder pain is keeping you from living an active life, schedule an appointment with one of our expert shoulder surgeons to diagnose and treat your shoulder issue by requesting an appointment online or calling one of our four locations: Bristol – Hospital, Bristol Midway, Johnson City, or Kingsport.